 The Meta Description

 The Meta Description is text that describes what your Post is about.
-This needs to be well written, informative and concise as it is visible when the Post appears in search engine results.
+This needs to be well written, informative and concise as it is visible when you appear in search engine results.

 The Meta Keywords